Blog Online Business

 6. Customer’s bank checks for funds and fraud, and approves/declines the transaction.

-8. If approved, the merchant and customer are notified.
+8. If approved, the transaction is successful and the merchant and customer are notified.
 The funds are placed on hold.

 9. Customer’s bank transfers the funds to the merchant’s bank, completing the transaction.